SaveWise

 What I Learned

-• Design for Social Good: Learned to use design to solve and tackle society’s challenges.
-This project helps young adults understand how to manage their finances, budget, and spend money wisely.
+Design for Social Good: Learned to use design to solve and tackle society’s challenges.
+This project helps young adults learn how to manage their finances, create a budget, and spend money wisely.

 Next Step